FilipLangr/GeneReconstruction/README.md

 ##Introduction

 In Gene reconstruction research project we examine three different methods for genome assembly.
 We divide genome into k-mers and then we use various methods to reconstruct genome into original sequence.
 First method is called overlapping kmers.
 We start by creating a graph where nodes represent *k*-mers and edges connect overlapping *k*-mers.
 Second method we implement is de Brujin graph in which we are searching for Eulerian path.
-Third method also uses de Brujin graph but instead of single reads (*k*-mers) we use read-pairs where pairs are some *d* distance apart.
+Third method also uses de Brujin graph but instead of single reads (*k*-mers) we use read-pairs where pairs are some distance *d* apart.

-Our input data consists of 3 different bacteria genomes.Each bacteria genome has different number of nucleotides.
+Our input data consists of 3 different bacteria genomes.
+Each bacteria genome has different number of nucleotides.
 Bacterias Klebsiella pneumoniae, Streptomyces silvensis and Citrobacter freundii have 40955, 104514, 180261 nucleotides respectively.

 In our research project we implement de Brujin graph methods and test them on genomes of different lengths.
 In the experiment we try different values for parameters *k* and *d* and report how the length of the genome affects each method.
 We find smallest possible values for parameters *k* and *d* so that genomes are are still reconstructed correctly.